coder-hxl/x-crawl/README.md

 With failed retries, custom error times and HTTP status codes, the proxy is automatically rotated for crawling targets.

-You can set the number of failed retries in the three places of creating a crawler application instance, advanced usage, and detailed goals.
+You can create crawler application instance, advanced usage, detailed target these three places Settings.

 Take crawlPage as an example: